Dreamtime Village: Xexoxial Endarchy and Xexoxial Editions

-Xexoxial Endarchy is a not-for profit entity that runs Dreamtime Village that also published poetry chapbooks under the name Xexoxial Editions.
+Xexoxial Endarchy is a not-for profit entity that runs Dreamtime Village that also publishes poetry chapbooks under the name Xexoxial Editions.
 Hakim Bey was one of the writers whose work they published.
-Xeoxial Editions also produced mail art.
+Xexoxial Editions also produced mail art.
 Some of their mail art publications are held in the collections of the Museum of Modern Art Library, the Smithsonian Institution Archives of American Art, and the Minneapolis Institute of Art.